uviclibraries/html-css/act-3.md

 ```
 Notice a few things about the stylesheet link:
-- the stylesheet link is placed just _above_ the closed `</head>` tag
+- it is placed just _above_ the closed `</head>` tag
-- it is, "self-closing" link and does use a closing tag
+- it is "self-closing," and does require a closing tag
-- the `rel` part of the link stands for "relation", and this is required for all stylesheet links
+- the ["rel" attribute](https://www.w3schools.com/TAGS/att_a_rel.asp) of the link stands for "relation", and this is required for all stylesheet links
-- the `href` part of the tag should look familiar, now, as we saw this in the previous section on adding links to am HTML document; specifies the file path to the `style.css` file, and since it is on the same level as the `about.html` file, the
+- the ["href" attribute](https://www.w3schools.com/tags/att_a_href.asp) should look familiar, now, as we saw this in the previous section on adding links to am HTML document
-  - The `href` points our HTML page to our `style.css` page.
+  this attribute specifies the file path to the `style.css` file, and since it is on the same level as the `about.html` file, the

-- <mark>Note</mark> that you may need to hard refresh (clear your cache) in your browser to see your CSS rules take effect in your `about.html` page.
+- **<mark>Note</mark>** that you may need to hard refresh (clear your cache) in your browser to see your CSS rules take effect in your `about.html` page.

 ## Get to know some basic CSS terms